kihwa04/-hello-world-/README.md

 # -hello-world-
-This repository is for practicing the Github flow
+This repository is for practicing the Github flow About myself
-#about myself
-My name is Kihwa
+My Name is Kihwa